RayHightower/RayHightower.com/_posts/2017-05-09-lessons-from-berkshire-hathaway.markdown

 ### Live Streaming Covers Most, Not All

-Berkshire has partnered with Yahoo Finance to stream the meeting live at at [https://finance.yahoo.com/brklivestream](https://finance.yahoo.com/brklivestream).
+Berkshire has partnered with Yahoo Finance to stream the meeting live at [https://finance.yahoo.com/brklivestream](https://finance.yahoo.com/brklivestream).
 The stream covers most of the meeting.
 Of course, there are a few things that you’ll miss if you only attend online:

 Opening movie.
 Every annual meeting starts with a funny 30-minute movie featuring  celebrities and Berkshire products.
 The actors and singers who appear in the movie do so at no fee (Warren admits to being cheap) with the understanding that the movie will not be made public beyond the meeting.